halkyonio/hal/README.md

  - Create a development folder on your laptop
 `mkdir haldemo && cd haldemo`

- - Create a new project using the HTTP `rest` template proposed by the scaffolding tool:
+ - Create a new scaffolded component (note that it might make more sense to do this interactively):

 ```
-hal component spring-boot \
+hal component create \
+    -r spring-boot \
-    -i hello-world \
+    -i 2.1.6.RELEASE \
     -g me.example \
+    -a hello-world \
+    -v 1.0.0-SNAPSHOT \
     -p me.example.demo \
-    -s 2.1.6.RELEASE \
+    -s true \
-    -t rest \
-    -v 1.0.0-SNAPSHOT \
+    -x true \
-    --supported=false \
+    -o 8080 \
     hello-world
 ```